microsoft/AzureTRE/docs/tre-admins/setup-instructions/configuring-shared-services.md

 By default, this Gitea instance does not have any repositories configured.
 You can add repositories to Gitea either by using the command line or by using the Gitea web interface.

-You can add repositories to Gitea either by command line or using the Web interface.

 ### By command line